GreyFox-Z/AppSec-2020/README.md

-# A vulnerable Web Application
+# A Vulnerable Web Application
 ## Learning Objective

 Based on what you know about the various typed of vulnerabilities that an application can be subject to, I'd like you to write a small app that is vulnerable to at least two security issues.

 ## Detailed Requirement

 You can write a brand new app or build on your assignment from Lab 1.
-Your deliverable can either be a virtual machine running your app or instructions on how to install and run it.
-Please also provide a short write up of the vulnerabilities you’ve included.

 Examples: